James Wright Group

-James Wright Group were an Australian rock, soul band from Adelaide which grew in prominence in the latter half of the 1960s.
+James Wright Group were an Australian rock, soul band from Adelaide, which grew in prominence in the latter half of the 1960s.
 They had two local top 10 hit singles, "Louise" (1970) and "Half a Minute" (1971).
 The band supported performances by Max Merritt, Billy Thorpe & the Aztecs, The Levi Smith Clefs, The Mixtures, and The Twilights.
 After two tours of the eastern coast the group disbanded in 1971.
 They reformed briefly in 1974 with John Swan as their drummer.

 Early years: The Big Apple to James Riot

-James Wright Group, were an Australian rock and soul band initially formed as a trio, The Big Apple, in Adelaide in 1967.
-The original members were Bobby Bishop on drums and vocals, John Carlini on bass guitar and vocals and Bill O'Grady on guitar and vocals.
-Their debut gig was at the Octagon Ballroom in Elizabeth and they soon secured a residency at Big Daddys Discothèque in 1967.
+The group initially formed as a trio, The Big Apple, in Adelaide in 1967, with Bobby Bishop on drums and vocals, John Carlini on bass guitar and vocals and Bill O'Grady on guitar and vocals.
+Their debut gig was at the Octagon Ballroom in Elizabeth and they soon secured a residency at Big Daddy's Discothèque in 1967.
 They played nightly, sharing the stage with interstate and local acts: The Valentines, The Twilights, James Taylor Move, The Blues Syndicate, and Chain Gang.

 Later that year they added Jamie Swann on vocals and Chubby Carlini on saxophone and as a five-piece changed their name to James Riot.
 They played regularly at The Princeton Club (Burnside Town Hall), St Clair Youth Centre (Woodville), Salisbury Youth Centre (Salisbury) and The Octagon to huge crowds.
 By 1968 the band had a new singer, Dave Taylor, who joined after Swann left suddenly for family reasons.
 The name was changed to James Wright Group.